VARICOSE VEINS TREATMENT

-Varicose veins treatment isn’t performed for aesthetic reasons alone.
-Varicose veins can cause serious health problems including blood clots, skin breakdown and ulcers, venous eczema and even skin cancers on the rare occasion.
+Varicose veins treatment in Brisbane isn’t performed for aesthetic reasons alone.
+Varicose veins can cause serious health problems including blood clots, skin breakdown and ulcers, venous eczema and even skin cancers on a rare occasion.
 About Face Brisbane’s pain-free, non-invasive varicose veins treatment, called sclerotherapy, will give you back the confidence to wear shorts and bikinis again, and will also improve your overall health.

 How arteries and veins work

 Arteries transport blood from your heart to the rest of the body.
 Veins, which have elastic walls, transport blood from the rest of the body back to the heart.
 In order to return the blood to the heart, leg veins need to work against gravity.
 Lower-leg muscle contractions ‘pump’ the blood back in the direction of the heart and tiny valves within the veins open as the blood flows back to the heart, and then close to stop blood from flowing back down into the legs.
 These valves are found every few inches along the vein.

 Valve failure in the veins results in the formation of varicose veins.
 In the case of varicose veins, because of faulty valves, most of the blood is flowing back down the leg instead of returning to the heart.
 Age is a contributing factor to this vein failure because as people get older, veins tend to lose elasticity, which causes them to stretch.
 This can make the valve veins weak, and this loss of strength means that blood that should be flowing back to the heart is allowed to move the wrong way.
 As a result, blood pools in the veins, and the veins enlarge – they become varicose.
 Varicose veins are often blue in colour because the pooled blood is deoxygenated as a result of not being pumped through the lungs.